-- The All London Green Grid - Thames Chase Community Forest - Rainham Wildspace - Land of the Fanns Landscape Partnership - Roding, Beam and Ingrebourne Catchment Partnership. - 12.1.1 Green infrastructure is defined as a network of green spaces and features such as street trees and green roofs that is planned, designed and managed to provide a range of benefits, including: recreation and amenity, healthy living, reducing flooding, improving air quality, cooling the urban environment, encouraging walking and cycling, and enhancing biodiversity and ecological resilience.
-(9). a network of green spaces and natural features that provide multiple benefits for the environment, economy and community.
-The benefits of green infrastructure include enhancing biodiversity, alleviating flood risk, providing opportunities for recreation, physical activity and education. - 12.1.2 Havering has an extensive green infrastructure network comprising of many natural and semi-natural spaces, parks and gardens, woodland, rivers and their corridors.
+- The All London Green Grid - Thames Chase Community Forest - Rainham Wildspace - Land of the Fanns Landscape Partnership - Roding, Beam & Ingrebourne Catchment Partnership - 12.1.1 Green infrastructure is defined as a network of green spaces and features such as street trees and green roofs that is plans designed and managed to provide a range of benefits, including recreational amenity, healthy living, reducing flooding, improving air quality, cooling the urban environment, encouraging walking and cycling, and enhancing biodiversity and ecological resilience.
+(12) - 12.1.2 Havering has an extensive green infrastructure network comprising of many natural and semi-natural spaces, parks and gardens, woodland, rivers and their corridors.
 Policy 29 seeks to maintain and enhance Havering's position as one of London's greenest boroughs and ensure that development proposals are realising opportunities to integrate green infrastructure on site.
 Green infrastructure may include public rights of way in the form of bridleways and footpaths.
 These provide an opportunity for informal recreation such as horse-riding and walking and may provide scope for longer routes where they link up with similar features in adjoining areas. - 12.1.3 Many developments have the potential to incorporate elements of green infrastructure.
 Examples of green infrastructure include green walls and roofs, water sensitive urban design and Sustainable Drainage Systems (SuDS), new planting and landscaping, enhancement of river corridors.
-Policy 29 therefore links with other policies in the Local Plan which set out requirements on the integration of types of green infrastructure into developments including policies on residential design and amenity, Open space, sports and recreation, Nature conservation, Landscaping, Rivers and river corridors, Heritage assets and Air quality (Policies 7, 18, 30, 27, 31, 28 and 33 respectively). - 12.1.4 The London-wide framework to deliver green infrastructure is the All London Green Grid which is embedded in the London Plan and its supplementary guidance, of which the 'Thames Chase, Beam and Ingrebourne Area Framework' is specifically applicable to Havering.
+Policy 29 therefore links with other policies in the Local Plan which set out requirements on the integration of types of green infrastructure into developments including policies on residential design and amenity, Open space, sports and recreation, Nature conservation, Landscaping, Rivers and river corridors, Heritage assets and Air quality (Policies 7, 18, 30, 27, 31, 28 and 33 respectively). - 12.1.4 The London-wide framework to deliver green infrastructure is the All London Green Grid which is embedded in the London Plan and its supplementary guidance, of which the 'Thames Chase, Beam & Ingrebourne Area Framework' is specifically applicable to Havering.
 The key objectives and priorities for the Thames Chase Community Forest are outlined in the Thames Chase Plan (2014).
 The objective of the Rainham Wildspace is to deliver the London Riverside Conservation Park, as set out in London Riverside Conservation Park: WildSpace for a World City (2005).
 The Land of the Fanns Landscape Partnerships is a recently established partnership focusing on key heritage components.
-The Roding, Beam and Ingrebourne Catchment Partnership has been established to improve the rivers within the catchment and bring direct on-the-ground benefit to people and wildlife as set out in the Roding, Beam and Ingrebourne Catchment Plan.
+The Roding, Beam & Ingrebourne Catchment Partnership has been established to improve the rivers within the catchment and bring direct on-the-ground benefit to people and wildlife as set out in the Roding, Beam & Ingrebourne Catchment Plan.